open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/deployment/docker/index.md

 - OpenMetadata-Server require the minimum configuration of 2vCPU and 6Memory (GiB)
 - OpenMetadata-Ingestion require the minimum configuration of 2vCPU and 8Memory (GiB)
 - We also recommend to bind Docker Volumes for data persistence.
 Minimum disk space required would be 128 Gib.
 Learn how to do so [here](/deployment/docker/volumes).

+{% note noteType="Warning" %}

-- If your custom password includes any special characters then make sure to follow the steps [here](https://github.com/open-metadata/OpenMetadata/issues/12110#issuecomment-1611341650).
+- When setting up environment file if your custom password includes any special characters then make sure to follow the steps [here](https://github.com/open-metadata/OpenMetadata/issues/12110#issuecomment-1611341650).

+{% /note %}

 ### Steps for Deploying Ingestion
 - Download the docker-compose.yml file from the release page [here](https://github.com/open-metadata/OpenMetadata/releases).